Analogue Gravity: Acoustics: The Simplest Example of an Analogue Spacetime

 \subsection{Background}

-The basic physics is this: A moving fluid will drag sound waves along with it, and if the speed of the fluid ever becomes supersonic, then in the supersonic sound waves will never be able to fight their way back upstream~\cite{Unruh:1981cg,Visser:1993ub,Visser:1998qn,Visser:1997ux}.
-This implies the existence of a ``dumb hole'', a region from which sound can not escape.\footnote{In correct English, the word ``dumb" means ``mute'', as in ``unable to speak''.
-The word ``dumb'' does \emph{not} mean ``stupid'', though even many native English speakers get this wrong.} Of course this sounds very similar, at the level of a non-mathematical \emph{verbal} analogy, to the notion of a ``black hole'' in general relativity.
-The real question is whether this verbal analogy can be turned into a precise \emph{mathematical} and \emph{physical} statement --- it is only after we have a precise mathematical and physical connection between (in this example) the physics of acoustics in a fluid flow and at least some significant features of general relativity that we can claim to have an ``analogue model of (some aspects of) gravity".
-We (and the community at large) often abuse language by referring to such a model as ``analogue gravity'' for short.
+The basic physics is this: Low amplitude sound waves in fluids can usefully be viewed as linearized fluctuations on a suitable fluid background.
+A moving fluid will drag sound waves along with it, and if the speed of the fluid ever becomes supersonic, then in the supersonic region sound waves will never be able to fight their way back upstream \citep{Unruh:1981cg, Visser:1993ub, Visser:1998qn, Visser:1997ux}.
+This implies the existence of a ``dumb hole'', a region from which sound can not escape.\footnote{In correct English, the word ``dumb'' means ``mute'', as in ``unable to speak''.
+The word ``dumb'' does \emph{not} mean ``stupid'', though even many native English speakers tend to attribute to the term this derogatory meaning.} Of course this sounds very similar, at the level of a non-mathematical \emph{verbal} analogy, to the notion of a ``black hole'' in general relativity.
+The real question is whether this verbal analogy can be turned into a precise \emph{mathematical} and \emph{physical} statement -- it is only after we have a precise mathematical and physical connection between (in this example) the physics of acoustics in a fluid flow and at least some significant features of general relativity that we can claim to have an ``analogue model of (some aspects of) gravity''.